awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

 1. Select the **Static** routing option, enter the **Static IP Prefixes** values for your network in CIDR notation, and then choose **Yes, Create**\.

 **To configure your VPC**
-+ Create a private subnet in your VPC \(if you don't have one already\) for launching instances that will communicate with the Windows server\.
++ Create a private subnet in your VPC \(if you don't have one already\) for launching instances to communicate with the Windows server\.
 For more information, see [Adding a Subnet to Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#AddaSubnet)\.
 **Note**
-A private subnet is a subnet that does not have a route to an Internet gateway\.
+A private subnet is a subnet that does not have a route to an internet gateway\.
 The routing for this subnet is described in the next item\.
 + Update your route tables for the VPN connection:
   + Add a route to your private subnet's route table with the virtual private gateway as the target, and the Windows server's network \(CIDR range\) as the destination\.
   + Enable route propagation for the virtual private gateway\.
 For more information, see [Route Tables](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) in the *Amazon VPC User Guide*\.